 7. Sleep well before the Examination- You should sleep well and on time before the examination so that you don’t feel dizzy on the day of the exam and you will be able to perform better in the exam.
 Eat healthy on the day of the exam and don’t try to skip your meal.
 Go with the rule “ HEALTHY MIND IN A HEALTHY BODY”.

 8. Don’t be overconfident- Don’t be overconfident as you must be or having good marks in JEE MAINS.
-Overconfidence is always bad so focus on improving the topics rather than just thinking that you are already prepared and you are have mastered in topics.
+Overconfidence is always bad.
+So focus on improving the topics rather than just thinking that you are already prepared and have mastered all topics.

 9. Try to analyze your previous JEE ADVANCED- If you have already given the JEE ADVANCED exam last year.
-Try to analyze the mistakes you have done in the last exam so that you will not do it this time and try to focus on the topics which caused your problem during the last year and try to understand it more deeply.
+Try to analyze the mistakes you have done in the last exam.
+So that you will not do it this time and try to focus on the topics which caused your problem during the last year.
+Try to understand it more deeply.